Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Experiments

-Inspired by the Resource Gathering environment \cite{10.1145/1390156.1390162}, the scavenger hunt environment is a grid-world simulation where the agent must collect resources while avoiding enemies scattered across the grid.
+\textbf{Scavenger}: Inspired by the Resource Gathering environment \cite{10.1145/1390156.1390162}, the scavenger hunt environment is a grid-world simulation where the agent must collect resources while avoiding enemies scattered across the grid.
 The state representation includes the agent's position and the status of the resources (collected or not).
 The reward function is vector-valued, where the first component indicates the number of resources collected, and the second component indicates the damage taken by encountering enemies.

-Given the differing nature of the task from the taxi environment, where the objective is to maximize one reward component while minimizing the other, we adopt two specific scalarization functions for the scavenger hunt environment: A. \textit{Resource-Damage (RD) Threshold Scalarization:} $RD_{\text{threshold}}(R, D) = R - \max(0, (D - \text{threshold})^3)$, for the number of resources collected \( R \) and the damage taken \( D \).
-The threshold parameter, i.e. the budget, determines the point at which the penalty on the damage taken starts to apply.
-The RD threshold scalarization encodes the concept of a budget into the optimization process.
-It is a constrained optimization approach with a soft penalty on the damage taken.
-B. \textit{Cobb-Douglas Scalarization:} $CD(R, D) = R^\alpha \left(\frac{1}{D + 1}\right)^\beta$.
-The Cobb-Douglas scalarization function is inspired by economic theory.
-It balances the trade-off between the number of resources collected and the damage taken.
-The parameters \( \alpha \) and \( \beta \) represent the weights assigned to each component, with \( \alpha + \beta = 1 \).
-Note that when \( \alpha \) and \( \beta \) are set to 0.5, this scalarization function reduces \( W_{\text{Nash}}(R, 1/(D + 1)) \).

-Due to the differing nature of the scavenger hunt task, a mixture policy does poorly — sometimes it ignores the resources and just tries not to hit an enemy, other times it ignores the enemies and just tries to get resources.
-We therefore compare the performance of RAVI against a linearly scalarized policy and \textit{Welfare Q-learning} \cite{fan23}: by using nonlinear updates and a non-stationary policy, this algorithm adapts the Q-learning algorithm to optimize ESR for a potentially nonlinear welfare function.

-Similarly, we run both RAVI and Welfare Q-learning on 20 random initializations of a $15 \times 15$ scavenger hunt environment with six resources and 40\% of the cells randomly populated with enemies, $T = 20$ without reward discount ($\gamma = 1$), and compare their scalarized total rewards at convergence.
-As shown in table \ref{result:tab2}, we again observe that \textsc{RAVI} is able to compute better performing policies across both nonlinear objectives compared to Welfare Q-learning.
+This environment is the objective interpretation.